Tasker 'Queen Mary' Trailer

 The intention of this project is to restore our trailer to its original RNZAF in-service condition.

-The Queen Mary trailer can be viewed in the Conservation Workshop on our daily, free Behind the Scenes tours.
+The Queen Mary trailer can be viewed in the Conservation Workshop on our Daily Tour.

 What is currently happening?